isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-ant-bites/index.md

 ###  1. Soap + Water - Get Relief from Ant Bites

 Experts advise that you treat the ant bites using soap & water - simply wash the bite area with the soap + water and then cover it using some bandage.
 You should also apply some ice on the ant bite area to reduce the pain.
-Other treatments include topical treatments such as antihistamines and steroid creams (over-the-counter). - Other professionals approve of using some DIY ant-bites treatment made from[bleach and water](http: //fireant. tamu.
+Other treatments include topical treatments such as antihistamines and steroid creams (over-the-counter). - Other professionals approve of using some DIY ant-bites treatment made from[bleach and water](http://fireant.tamu.

 edu/files/2011/12/FAPFS023_2002rev_Medical. pdf).